-Lifetime Licenses are available through the mail or in person at DNR offices in Columbia, Charleston, Clemson, Florence and York.
+Lifetime Licenses are available through the mail or in person at DNR offices in Columbia, Charleston, Clemson, Florence and York and DNR at the SC State Farmer's Market.
 An application is available here.

 No child under 16 years of age is required to obtain a hunting or fishing license unless that child engages in the taking of game or fish for commercial purposes or possesses any nongame fishing devices.